matsuobasho/decoder-from-scratch/README.md

 just PyTorch.
 My criteria for success was to be able to train the model on actual text and have it generate a set of phrases given an input sequence.

+I used the Jules Verne novel 'The Mysterious Island' for my training corpus.

 ## Tokenization
 To focus only on programming the transformer architecture, I opted to use pre-trained tokenizers, an idea I stole from [Andrej Karpathy](https://github.com/karpathy/minbpe).